Denoising Diffused Embeddings: a Generative Approach for Hypergraphs: The symptom co-occurrence hypergraph

 \section{The symptom co-occurrence hypergraph}

-In this section, we apply DDE and other competitive approaches to a symptom co-occurrence hypergraph constructed from electronic medical records.
-We use the Medical Information Mart for Intensive Care \citep[MIMIC-III;][]{johnson2016mimic} dataset, which contains clinical data from over $45,000$ patients admitted to the ICU of the Beth Israel Deaconess Medical Center in Boston, between the years of 2001 and 2012.
-We focus on the top $1,000$ symptoms by the frequency of their appearance, and construct the hypergraph based on co-occurrence of these symptoms in patient profiles in MIMIC-III.
+We further illustrate the proposed DDE method with an empirical study of a symptom co-occurrence hypergraph constructed from electronic medical records.
+We use the Medical Information Mart for Intensive Care \citep[MIMIC-III;][]{johnson2016mimic} dataset, which contains clinical data from over $45,000$ patients admitted to the Intensive Care Unit (ICU) of the Beth Israel Deaconess Medical Center in Boston, between the years of 2001 and 2012.
+We focus on the top $1,000$ symptoms by the frequency of their appearance, and construct the hypergraph based on co-occurrence of these symptoms on patient profiles in MIMIC-III.
 Specifically, each node in this hypergraph represents a symptom, and each hyperlink is constructed based on a patient profile, with the nodes on it being the symptoms marked on the corresponding patient profile upon discharge from the unit.
 This results in $41,974$ hyperlinks with orders greater than 2.
 The node degree heterogeneity and hyperlink sparsity are summarized in Figure~\ref{fig:realdata}.
 Among the $41,974$ patient profiles, all profiles were marked with fewer than $100$ symptoms, with the majority marked around $10$, which is significantly smaller than the total of $1,000$ symptoms considered.
 Among the $1,000$ nodes, their frequency of appearances ranges from $38$ to $17,595$, with Code 401.9 (``unspecified essential hypertension'') appearing $17,595$ times as the most frequent and Code 767.19 (``other injuries to scalp'') appearing $38$ times as the least frequent.

+We train generative models using the observed hypergraph.
+Due to limitations in computing resources and device memory, only DDE can be trained on the entire dataset of $41{,}974$ hyperlinks.
+To ensure a fair comparison, we control the number of hyperlinks used for training and focus on the top $m$ hyperlinks with the highest orders, where $m \in \{1000,2000,3000\}$.
+We compare DDE, Gau-Diff, Ber-Diff, VAE, and GAN, and use each approach to generate $32*m$ hyperlinks.
+For evaluation, in addition to $\Delta_{\cH_{\mathrm{d}}}$ and $\Delta_{\cH_{\mathrm{v}}}$ introduced in Section~\ref{sec:simu}, we introduce the Fr\'echet Embedding Distance (FED), a generalization of the Fr\'echet Inception Distance (FID) widely used in evaluating visual generation, for a more comprehensive assessment.
+A smaller FED indicates better generative performance.
+Details of FED are provided in Section~E.2 of the supplementary material.